Winslow Evans & Crocker Inc. Has $43,000 Stock Position in iShares U.S. Aerospace & Defense ETF (BATS:ITA)

-Winslow Evans & Crocker Inc. lowered its stake in shares of iShares U.S. Aerospace & Defense ETF (BATS:ITA) by 23.9% during the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 270 shares of the company’s stock after selling 85 shares during the period.
-Winslow Evans & Crocker Inc.’s holdings in iShares U.S. Aerospace & Defense ETF were worth $43,000 as of its most recent filing with the Securities and Exchange Commission.
+Winslow Evans & Crocker Inc. decreased its stake in shares of iShares U.S. Aerospace & Defense ETF (BATS:ITA) by 23.9% during the 3rd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 270 shares of the company’s stock after selling 85 shares during the quarter.
+Winslow Evans & Crocker Inc.’s holdings in iShares U.S. Aerospace & Defense ETF were worth $43,000 at the end of the most recent quarter.

-Other institutional investors and hedge funds also recently modified their holdings of the company.
-Campbell Wealth Management bought a new position in iShares U.S. Aerospace & Defense ETF during the second quarter worth about $36,000.
-Watson Rebecca acquired a new position in shares of iShares U.S. Aerospace & Defense ETF during the 2nd quarter worth approximately $54,000.
-Centerpoint Advisors LLC acquired a new position in shares of iShares U.S. Aerospace & Defense ETF during the 2nd quarter worth approximately $62,000.
-Modus Advisors LLC acquired a new position in shares of iShares U.S. Aerospace & Defense ETF during the 2nd quarter worth approximately $102,000.
-Finally, Marshall Wace LLP acquired a new position in shares of iShares U.S. Aerospace & Defense ETF during the 1st quarter worth approximately $134,000.
+Several other large investors also recently bought and sold shares of the business.
+Moloney Securities Asset Management LLC increased its position in shares of iShares U.S. Aerospace & Defense ETF by 12.4% during the 3rd quarter.
+Moloney Securities Asset Management LLC now owns 1,544 shares of the company’s stock worth $245,000 after purchasing an additional 170 shares during the last quarter.
+Evolution Wealth Advisors LLC increased its holdings in shares of iShares U.S. Aerospace & Defense ETF by 27.1% during the 3rd quarter.
+Evolution Wealth Advisors LLC now owns 57,480 shares of the company’s stock worth $9,105,000 after acquiring an additional 12,256 shares during the last quarter.
+Avantax Advisory Services Inc. increased its holdings in shares of iShares U.S. Aerospace & Defense ETF by 125.8% during the 3rd quarter.
+Avantax Advisory Services Inc. now owns 22,802 shares of the company’s stock worth $3,624,000 after acquiring an additional 12,704 shares during the last quarter.
+Signature Estate & Investment Advisors LLC increased its holdings in shares of iShares U.S. Aerospace & Defense ETF by 11.1% during the 3rd quarter.
+Signature Estate & Investment Advisors LLC now owns 2,694 shares of the company’s stock worth $427,000 after acquiring an additional 269 shares during the last quarter.
+Finally, Centerpoint Advisors LLC increased its holdings in shares of iShares U.S. Aerospace & Defense ETF by 28.3% during the 3rd quarter.
+Centerpoint Advisors LLC now owns 481 shares of the company’s stock worth $76,000 after acquiring an additional 106 shares during the last quarter.

 iShares U.S. Aerospace & Defense ETF, formerly iShares Dow Jones U.S. Aerospace & Defense Index Fund (the Fund), is an exchange-traded fund.
 The Fund seeks investment results that correspond generally to the price and yield performance of the Dow Jones U.S. Select Aerospace & Defense Index (the Index).